All Products

 Note

-When you associate an ECS instance or an elastic network interface with multiple security groups, the security groups must all be of the same type.
-You cannot associate a resource with both basic and advanced security groups.
+When you associate an ECS instance or an elastic network interface with multiple security groups, all groups must be of the same type.
+You cannot mix basic and advanced security groups on a single resource.

-When you associate resources such as ECS instances, elastic network interfaces, or ECI instances with a security group, their private IP addresses count towards the group's capacity.
-A single resource can have one or more private IP addresses.
+When you associate resources such as ECS instances, elastic network interfaces, or ECI instances with a security group, their private IP addresses count toward the group's capacity.

 Security group type